 Samples of the waste soil feed will be collected using grab-sampling techniques.
-Multiple discrete grabs of the waste soil feed will be collected throughout each test period and the individual grabs will be composited to yield a single sample that will be submitted to the laboratory for detailed analyses.
+Multiple discrete grabs of the waste soil feed will be collected throughout each test run and the individual grabs will be composited to yield a single sample that will be submitted to the laboratory for detailed analyses after each test run.
 Sampling procedures and analysis methodologies will conform to guidance provided in SW846 and American Society of Testing and Materials (ASTM) procedures, which is incorporated into the guidance provided by the ITRC.

 Samples of the rotary kiln residue (i.e., bottom ash) will also be collected using grab-sampling techniques.
-Grab sampling will be conducted at regularly scheduled intervals throughout the period of each performance test run, and the multiple sample grabs will be composited to yield a single sample that is submitted for analysis.
+Grab sampling will be conducted at regularly scheduled intervals throughout the period of each performance test run, and the multiple sample grabs will be composited to yield a single sample that is submitted for analysis after each of the proposed test runs.
 Sampling and analysis protocols will conform to guidance and specifications provided in USEPA (i.e., SW846) and ASTM procedures.